 - Research Project Support Program: PURE facilitates the development and execution of clinical research projects aimed at improving the quality and effectiveness of pediatric urology care.

-In another example of knowledge sharing and collaboration, Dr. Vemulakonda and her team work with hospitals across the country through Pediatric Urologists Researching Surgical Outcomes Using Health Information Technology (PURSUIT) to gather data on infants and children with congenital anomalies of the kidney and urinary tract (CAKUT) and other uncommon pediatric urological diagnoses.
+In another example of knowledge sharing and collaboration, our research team worked with hospitals across the country through Pediatric Urologists Researching Surgical Outcomes Using Health Information Technology (PURSUIT) to gather data on infants and children with congenital anomalies of the kidney and urinary tract (CAKUT) and other uncommon pediatric urological diagnoses.
 Her team’s hope is to use this data to identify variations in current urologic practice and associated differences in surgical and renal outcomes.
 Collaborating with multiple medical centers supports pragmatic clinical outcomes and comparative effectiveness to define best practices for management of patients with CAKUT and other rare pediatric urologic conditions.

 Enhanced recovery after surgery (ERAS) is one research area we are continuously studying.
 ERAS is a clinical pathway to limit patient metabolic stress while undergoing surgery, minimize pain, speed up recovery and avoid complications.
 For the first time in 2014, Kyle Rove, MD, and his team helped to implement ERAS protocols at Children’s Colorado in lower urinary tract reconstructive surgeries.
 In 2018, we expanded learnings from this initial effort to pediatric colorectal surgeries, pediatric plastics operations, pediatric bariatric surgery and other pediatric urological surgeries.
 We continue to develop and define new protocols by working with multidisciplinary teams and more recently have examined how hospitals can implement ERAS protocols.